spetroce/mio/README.md

 ##altro
   A set of header files that provide functionality for error handling, random number gerneation, file handling, etc. error.h is used extensively throughout my software.
 Next in line is types.h which contains macros for generating 1 to 4 value classes with built in math and sorting operations.
   An interesting one is freqBuffer.h.
 The user provides a callback function and continually pushes values onto it's internal queue.
 It then calls the call back function and feeds it a value from the queue at a user specified frequency.
-It runs on its own thread that sleeps when there are no values in the queue.
-I use it most commonly with sliders that are calling a "heavy" function which does not need all the values from the slider.

 ##cmake/Modules
   Various cmake find modules for locating libraries and headers